echobella/TweetMap2/README.md

   2. index processed tweets into ElasticSearch
   3. fetch tweets from ElasticSearch

-Front end triggering the fetching from ES based on a keyword
+Front end triggers the fetching from ES based on a keyword